 Sudan (Extreme Risk)

-The conflict has also seen the involvement of both Ukrainian and Russian special forces as well as Wagner Group operatives.
 We strongly recommend against all unnecessary travel outside of the Port Sudan area, and the observance of extreme caution in and around Port Sudan.

 Yemen (Extreme Risk)

-Yemen is one of the world’s least developed nations where 80% of the population (21.6 million people) are food insecure and lacks access to basic services.
+Yemen is one of the world’s least developed nations, where 80% of the population (21.6 million people) are food insecure and lack access to basic services.
 Despite a cooling of the intensity of the civil war, Yemen remains a failed and fractured state where no entity maintains a monopoly on violence.
 Healthcare and emergency services are almost non-existent in Yemen.
 The long-term resolution of the civil war remains elusive, and a renewal of intensive hostilities remains a possibility.
 While travel to the island of Socotra is possible, we recommend against all travel to this war-torn nation, especially areas under the control of the Iran-backed Houthis, who are being targeted by American and Israeli forces.

 Global Guardian also advises against travel to the following MENA locations: